ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     Command Result : 0 (Success)
     ```

 1. Assign a partition to the client.
-Make sure you reference the partition created before.
-You will also have to ensure the name matches the identifier for the client displayed in the previous step.
+Make sure that you reference the partition that is created before.
+Ensure the name matches the identifier for the client that is displayed in the previous step.

     ```sh
     [jpmongehsm2] lunash:>client assignPartition -c NS-IBMADC690867-s6dr -p partition6